LejratMesi/Java-Advance/README.md

 # Java-Advance

-In order to clone this you have to do the command `git clone type here the repo url`.
+In order to clone this you have to do the command `git clone https://github.com/LejratMesi/Java-Advance.git`.

 After you cloned you can open using your prefered IDE.